mmcintyre1/its-my-notes/README.md

 This is a place where I write about things I've learned about.
 My so-called knowledge portfolio.
 I borrowed a lot from [this repo](https://github.com/keyvanakbary/learning-notes) since I love the simplicity and his project structure means 0 setup.

+### Need add info on
+- Black Swan Green
+- How to Absurd Scientific Advice for Common Real-World Problems
+- Pnin
+- Sapiens
+- Slade House
+- Murderbot
+- Why We Sleep

+### Other To-do
+- collapse three kingdoms into one entry
+- add collected fictions

 ### Tech Books

 - [Designing Data-Intensive Applications](tech_books/designing-data-intensive-applications.md) by **Martin Kleppmann**, 2015.